-In Australia this takes the form of annual meditation retreats and monthly practice days, guided by the instructions of Gebchak Wangdrak Rinpoche.
-As a Khenpo and Lama of Gebchak Nunnery, Wangdrak Rinpoche is a wonderful representative of Buddhism in Tibet whose warmth and compassion is a reminder of the inner Dharma that transcends all change.
+In Australia this takes the form of annual meditation retreats and monthly practice days, guided by instructions from teachers of the Gebchak tradition.
+As a Khenpo and Lama of Gebchak Nunnery, Gebchak Wangdrak Rinpoche is a wonderful representative of Buddhism in Tibet whose warmth and compassion is a reminder of the inner Dharma that transcends all change.
 Their way of teaching reflects the Gebchak lineage style of profound experiential understanding.

 In Nangchen, Eastern Tibet, the work of Gebchak Rigpa Har-Sey is to support and participate in a retreat hermitage built on the land of Nangchen’s great founding yogin, Tishi Repa (ca. 1164-1236).
 Every second year we aim for a group of Australians to visit this hermitage for teachings and meditation on the hills of this remarkable landscape.
 See the Nangchen Retreats page for more information.